wildtruc/zenvidia/README.md

 It comes with 3 options:
  - -a > check all.
  - -z > check zenvidia script and nvidia drivers.
- - -n > check nvidia drivers only
+ - -n > check nvidia drivers only.

 Default desktop entry file is set to ```-a```, to have an other behavior you have to edit the autostart file with your desktop session autostart manager.

 To install it just do in a terminal with normal user priviledge :